kavin-J/stormpath-sdk-java/docs/source/about.rst

 About
 =====

-Are you building a web application, but not sure if the |project| is right for you?
+Are you building a web $apptype, but not sure if the |project| is right for you?
 This page will help you decide if is a good fit!